HeithemLejmi/DefensiveCoding/m6_other_def_practices/README.md

 Course slides : [link](https://github.com/HeithemLejmi/DefensiveCoding/blob/main/courses/module6_using-other-defensive-practices-slides.pdf)
 # Encapsulation:
-- definition: making your fields private and povide pulic getters/setters
+- definition: making your fields private and provide public getters/setters
-  - However, if we are providing public setters ==> it is like we had made these fileds as public
+  - However, if we are providing public setters ==> it is like we had made these fields as public

 ==> Correction of the definition: Encapsulation consists on hiding the implementation and the information (by making all the class members inaccessible, by using th accessors level private)

 - Better encapsulations:
     - expose public getter/setter as less as possible, and keep the fields private !!